Kotlin/KEEP/proposals/context-receivers.md

 Coeffects constitute a dual approach to modelling the same behavior as with effects.
 Instead of looking at effects that a function has, we can look at the context in which the function can be run (see [Thomas Petricek's work for details](http://tomasp.net/coeffects/)).
-Kotlin context receivers are a limited form of a typed (checked) coffect system.
+Kotlin context receivers are a limited form of a typed (checked) coeffect system.
 We can rewrite the declaration of the `hello` function with an `emit` effect to Kotlin as a function that requires an `Emit` context:

 ```kotlin